schemadesign/schema_cms/README.md

 ### Verify Domain in Amazon Simple Email Service
 [Amazon Simple Email Service](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/Welcome.html) is used by Schema CMS to send emails.
 Unfortunately `AWS SES` is in `Sandbox` mode as default and because of that you can only send mail `to` and `from` verified email addresses and domains.
-Fortunately user can request a change from `Sandbox` to `Production` mode.
+User has to request a change from `Sandbox` to `Production` mode.
 For more information look [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
 But before that at least one domain has to be verified.
 To do that follow this steps:

 1. Go to [AWS SES](https://console.aws.amazon.com/ses/home) on selected region.